 This 12 Panel CLIA Waived Urine Drug Test Cup will Detect the Following Drugs:

-- Cocaine - Cocaine derived from leaves of coca plant, is a potent central nervous system stimulant and a local anesthetic.
-Among the psychological effects induced by using cocaine are euphoria, confidence and a sense of increased energy, accompanied by increased heart rate, dilation of the pupils, fever, tremors and sweating.
-Cocaine isexcreted in urine primarily as benzoylecgonine in a short period of time.
+- Cocaine - Cocaine derived from leaves of the coca plant, is a potent central nervous system stimulant and a local anesthetic.
+Among the psychological effects induced by using cocaine are euphoria, confidence and a sense of increased energy, accompanied by increased heart rate, dilation of the pupils, fever, tremors, and sweating.
+Cocaine is excreted in the urine primarily as benzoylecgonine in a short period of time.

-- Marijuana (THC) - Cannabinoids is a hallucinogenic agent derived from the flowering portion of the hemp plant.
+- Marijuana (THC) - Cannabinoid is a hallucinogenic agent derived from the flowering portion of the hemp plant.
 The active ingredients in Cannabinoids, THC & Cannabinol can be metabolized and excreted as 11-nor- Δ9-tetrahydrocannabinol-9carboxylic acid with a half-life of 24 hours.
 It can be detected for 1 to 5 days after use.
-Smoking is the primary method of use of Cannabinoids/cannabis.
-Higher doses used by abusers produce central nervous system effects, altered mood and sensory perceptions, loss of coordination, impaired short-term memory, anxiety, paranoia, depression, confusion, hallucinations and increased heart rate.
-A tolerance to the cardiac and psychotropic effects can occur, and withdrawal syndrome produces restlessness, insomnia, anorexia and nausea.
+Smoking is the primary method of the use of Cannabinoids/cannabis.
+Higher doses used by abusers produce central nervous system effects, altered mood and sensory perceptions, loss of coordination, impaired short-term memory, anxiety, paranoia, depression, confusion, hallucinations, and increased heart rate.
+A tolerance to the cardiac and psychotropic effects can occur, and withdrawal syndrome produces restlessness, insomnia, anorexia, and nausea.

-- Amphetamines - Amphetamine and the structurally related “designer” drugs are sympathomimetic amines whose biological effects include potent central nervous system (CNS) stimulation, anorectic, hyperthemic, and cardiovascular properties.
-They are usually taken orally, intraveneously, or by smoking.
-Amphetamines are readily absorbed from the gastrointestinal tract and are then either deactivated by the liver or excreted unchanged in the urine with a half life of about 12 hours.
+- Amphetamines - Amphetamine and the structurally related “designer” drugs are sympathomimetic amines whose biological effects include potent central nervous system (CNS) stimulation, anorectic, hyperthermic, and cardiovascular properties.
+They are usually taken orally, intravenously, or by smoking.
+Amphetamines are readily absorbed from the gastrointestinal tract and are then either deactivated by the liver or excreted unchanged in the urine with a half-life of about 12 hours.
 It can be detected in the urine for 1 to 2 days after use.
 Amphetamine is metabolized to deaminated (hippuric and benzoic acids) and hydroxylated metabolites.
 Methamphetamine is partially metabolized to amphetamine and its major active metabolite.
-Amphetamines increase the heart rate and blood pressure, and suppress the appetite.
+Amphetamines increase the heart rate and blood pressure and suppress the appetite.
 Some studies indicate that heavy abuse may result in permanent damage to certain essential nerve structural in the brain.